Lilia Vu summed it up perfectly when she said: “This has been the best crowd I've ever played [in front of] in my life.”

 “I think it's great adding these extra bits in.
 [It] brings more people in to watch as well.
 It's a bit of a different dynamic and it's great for the game, and hopefully we'll continue to do that.”

-And as the dust settles on this year’s AIG Women’s Open thoughts are now steering towards 2024 – and a first staging of the Championship at St Andrews, the home of golf; something Aditi Ashok is relishing.
+And as the dust settles on this year’s AIG Women’s Open thoughts are now steering towards 2024 – and a third staging of the Championship at St Andrews, the home of golf; something Aditi Ashok is relishing.

 She said: “I think that's the best part about this tournament, that we get to go to such historic venues.